biobenkj/MMG434/docs/source/daytwo.rst

 *From: http://bowtie-bio.sourceforge.net/manual.shtml#what-is-bowtie*

-In order for Bowtie to work, we need to provide it with the reference genome in a FASTA format file.
+In order for Bowtie to work, we need to provide it with trimmed reads files and the reference genome in a FASTA format file.
 This type of file typically ends in .fa or .fasta.

 We can acquire our favorite reference genome and feature file from the `Ensembl website <http://bacteria.ensembl.org/info/website/ftp/index.html>`_.

 So for our purposes, we will download the *L. reuteri* JCM1112 :download:`genome file <lreuterijcm1112.fa>` and :download:`feature file <lreuterijcm1112.gtf>`.
-The feature file contains data to inform Bowtie where the start and end of a gene is.
+The feature file contains data to inform HTSeq where the start and end of a gene is.
+This is important as HTSeq produces the number of transcripts per gene identified in a given sample.
+For now, please download these two files, upload them onto the HPCC, and into the RNAseq folder you generated earlier.
+If you have questions or issues, please place a red sticky note on your computer and I will come and help you.

+**Have fun!**